-So yesterday I gave you a good reason why you shouldn’t feel guilty about not running marathons, today I’ve found a trick that might help you (okay, me) stick to the shorter workouts we should be doing instead.
+Not feeling inspired to workout right now, I’ve found a trick that might help.
 It’s a tip I spotted in December Men’s Health mag from a book called The Chimp Paradox: The Mind Management Programme to Help You Achieve Success, Confidence and Happiness.

 I figured this not only works to tackle procrastination, but it’s also a handy tool to determine what should come first in my days right now – exercise, or the million and one other things I’m supposed to be doing.